-- A conventional type for commonly-used baud rates, - An extended type with a prescaler offering a very wide range of baud rates even with non-standard oscillator frequencies.
+- A conventional type for commonly-used baud rates. - An extended type with a prescaler offering a very wide range of baud rates even with non-standard oscillator frequencies.

-Figure 88SCI Block Diagram
+Figure 88.
+SCI Block Diagram

-The block diagram of the Serial Control Interface, is shown in Figure 88.
-It contains 7 dedicated registers:
+The block diagram of the Serial Control Interface, is shown in Figure 1 on page 19.
+It contains seven dedicated registers:

-- Three control registers (SCICR1, SCICR2 & SCICR3) - A status register (SCISR) - A baud rate register (SCIBRR) - An extended prescaler receiver register (SCIER-PR) - An extended prescaler transmitter register (SCI-ETPR)
+- Three control registers (SCICR1, SCICR2 and SCICR3) - A status register (SCISR) - A baud rate register (SCIBRR) - An extended prescaler receiver register (SCIER-PR) - An extended prescaler transmitter register (SCI-ETPR)

-Refer to the register descriptions in Section 10.7.8for the definitions of each bit.
+Refer to the register descriptions in Section 0.1.8 for the definitions of each bit.